-Be aware of the weather!
+The best time to see the Milky Way depends on the weather.
 Even the faintest amount of cloud cover can almost completely obscure the Milky Way in photos.
 Of course, you can’t plan for perfect weather months in advance when planning your future nightscape adventures, but just be ready.
 If possible, try and give yourself at least 2-3 different nights of potential opportunities to see the night sky.
 Nothing is worse than planning an adventure with only one good night to shoot the stars, and having that one night be cloudy.

 Where Is The Milky Way?

 June 2014, Eastern Sierra, California | Nikon D800e, Rokinon 14mm f/2.8

 Speaking of hemispheres, where in the sky can you see the Milky Way?
 This also depends on where in the world you are.
 In the Northern Hemisphere, the Milky Way will rise in the Southeast (the direction, not the place or the airline).
 Then, it will travel across the Southern sky and set in the Southwest.

 In the Southern hemisphere, the Milky Way Core still rises in the Southeast and Sets in the Southwest.
 However, it does so at a totally different angle and travels in a very different path that arcs higher in the sky, crossing north instead of south.
 Again, you can use apps to find the Milky Way in the night sky, such as Sun Surveyor, PhotoPills, and The Photographer’s Ephemeris.

 Best Lenses For Photographing The Milky Way